jonhjelm/docs-and-training/service_APIs/api_gss.md

 ## SOAP webmethods

+*Note:* Many of the following methods have an argument `fileID`.
+Often, however, this name can be slightly misleading.
+Please read the detailed argument descriptions for every method to get the correct meaning of the arguments.

 ### `getResourceInformation(fileID, session_id)`
 Queries the type and other information for an arbitrary GSS URI.
+Use this also when creating a new file.

 Arguments:
+* `fileID (string)`: One of the three following options:
+  * A valid GSS file URI
+  * A valid GSS folder URI
-* `fileID (string)`: GSS URI (file, folder, or non-existent resource)
+  * A valid GSS folder URI with the appendix `/<new_name>`

+  In the last case, `<new_name>` designates a non-existing file or folder name inside the given GSS folder URI.
 * `session_id (string)`: Valid authentication token (obtained from the authentication manager, is also available as an automatic service input in a workflow)